jacobwarren/saplings/README.md

 #### GASA with Third-Party LLMs

 When using GASA with third-party APIs like OpenAI and Anthropic:

 - Full GASA implementation is only possible with local models (vLLM) where we have direct access to the attention mechanism
-- With third-party APIs, Saplings uses a "soft GASA" approach that performs intelligent context packing based on the dependency graph
+- With third-party APIs, Saplings provides several alternative approaches:
+  - **Shadow Model Tokenization**: Uses a small local model (default: Qwen/Qwen3-0.6B) for tokenization and mask generation
+  - **Graph-Aware Prompt Composition**: Structures prompts based on graph relationships
+  - **Block-Diagonal Packing**: Reorders chunks to create a block-diagonal structure
-- The `enable_gasa` flag still works with third-party models, but activates context optimization rather than true sparse attention masks
+- The `enable_gasa` flag works with all model providers, automatically selecting the appropriate strategy

 ### Self-Improvement Loop